chjp/Curie/benchmark/experimentation_bench/llm_reasoning_2/README.md

-# LLM Reasoning: CoT Reasoning Steps
+# LLM Reasoning: Impact of CoT Reasoning Steps

 The paper [The Impact of Reasoning Step Length on Large Language Models](https://arxiv.org/abs/2401.04925) explores the correlation between the effectiveness of CoT and the length of reasoning steps in prompts, namely would increasing reasoning steps of CoT improve the LLM performance.